Rayan Lucas

-Rayan Lucas Marques de Souza (born 3 January 2005) is a Brazilian professional footballer who plays as a midfielder for Sporting on loan from Flamengo.
+Rayan Lucas Marques de Souza (born 3 January 2005) is a Brazilian professional footballer who plays as a midfielder for Primeira Liga club Alverca.

 Club career

 As a youth player, Lucas joined the youth academy of Brazilian side Flamengo at the age of eleven and was promoted to the club's senior team in 2023.

+Sporting CP (loan)

-Ahead of the 2025–26 season, he was sent on loan to Portuguese side Sporting.
+Ahead of the 2025–26 season, he was sent on loan to Portuguese side Sporting, initially integrating the club's reserve team, which had recently been promoted to Liga Portugal 2.
+His only appearance for the senior team came in October in a Taça da Liga game against Alverca.

+Alverca

+On 8 August 2026, Rayan Lucas returned to Portugal and signed with Alverca in the top tier.

 International career

 Lucas is a Brazil youth international.
 On 5 September 2024, he debuted for the Brazil national under-20 football team during a 2–1 home friendly win over the Mexico national under-20 football team.

 Style of play

 Lucas plays as a midfielder and is right-footed.
 Brazilian news website Globo Esporte wrote in 2024 that he is a "classic number 5—with good passing, technical ability, and immense physical strength".